telekom-security/tpotce/README.md

 - For fast help research the [Issues](https://github.com/telekom-security/tpotce/issues) and [Discussions](https://github.com/telekom-security/tpotce/discussions).
 - The software is designed and offered with best effort in mind.
 As a community and open source project it uses lots of other open source software and may contain bugs and issues.
 Report responsibly.
 - Honeypots - by design - should not host any sensitive data.
 Make sure you don't add any.
-- By default, your data is submitted to [SecurityMeter](https://www.sicherheitstacho.eu/start/main).
-You can disable this in the config (`/opt/tpot/etc/tpot.yml`) by remove the ewsposter section.
+- By default, your data is submitted to [Sicherheitstacho](https://www.sicherheitstacho.eu/start/main).
+You can disable this in the config (`/opt/tpot/etc/tpot.yml`) by [removing](#community-data-submission) the ewsposter section.
 But in this case sharing really is caring!
 <br><br>

-<a name="technical-concept"></a>
 # Technical Concept

 T-Pot is based on the Debian Netinstaller and utilizes